rkpattnaik780/app-services-sdk-core/migration/java.md

 # Migrating a Java project

-In this example project we use the kafka managment SDK to create kafkas.
+In this example project we use the kafka management SDK to create kafkas.
 Each snippet is split into the old SDK and the new updated Kiota SDK.

 ## Migrating the pom.xml
 ### Old SDK